The Trio

 Jazz drummers usually play with the familiar wooden sticks, but will also use metal brushes (that can be swirled over a snare drum) on quiet songs.
 And when the end of a song calls for a shimmering climax, they will use mallets--not hammers, but sticks which have soft balls of yarn on the end.

 All the instruments in a trio share a tight sense of the rhythm of the song.
 But the drum is the anchor since it rarely plays "out of time."
-If you listen closely, you'll usually hear a drummer keep a steady, repetitive pattern with a few of the instruments, but also interact with the other musicians with "chatter"--subtle accents that mark the end of phrases or fill in little breaks in the melody. (example).
+If you listen closely, you'll usually hear a drummer keep a steady, repetitive pattern that sets the tempo of the song.
+But a creative drummer will also interact with the other musicians with "chatter"--subtle accents that mark the end of phrases or fill in little breaks in the melody.

 Next